In the Courts and Community

 - Community Service Report (CSR) These reports are to assess suitability of an offender to do unpaid work in the community instead of going to prison.
 Further detail on Community Service Reports is available on our Offender Assessment page.

 We also prepare victim reports for the courts when required.
 These reports assess the impact of offending on victims of crime (usually violent crime) and assist the Judge in deciding how to deal with the case.
-Further detail on what the Probation and Welfare Service do to support victims of crime can be found on our Communities & Victims page.
+Further detail on what the Probation Service do to support victims of crime can be found on our Communities & Victims page.

 We supervise offenders on probation supervision and Community Service Orders: